-The Meaning of Lent and Fasting/Abstinence Rules The 40-day season of Lent begins on Ash Wednesday, February 14, and continues through Holy Thursday, March 29.
+The Meaning of Lent and Fasting/Abstinence Rules

+The 40-day season of Lent begins on Ash Wednesday, March 6, and continues through Holy Thursday, April 18.

 Lent is a time to develop a deep friendship with our Lord and to get in right relationship with Him and His Church.
 If you have not been married in the Church, please present yourself to your priest so that he can correct the situation.
 To receive the Eucharist, we must be Catholic and in the state of grace (not aware of grave sin), having been baptized (and married) properly.
 Those who receive Holy Communion who are not Catholic or who are not in right relationship commit the sin of sacrilege (grave disrespect toward God and His teachings).
 Just as we are to respect our parents, we must all the more respect God by following His Commandments.
 A right relationship with God gives us peace and prepares us for a happy death.

 Do positive things; increase your prayer time, read the Bible daily, visit the sick, work on a virtue, etc. Eliminate or minimize T.V., entertainment, and oversocializing so that you have more time to commune with God.
 The bottom line: We need to do things that will make us dynamic Catholic Christians-people of prayer, study, generosity, and evangelization.
 If you are a dynamic Catholic, you understand why the Church promotes extra prayer, fasting, and almsgiving during Lent.
 [We choose to pray the Divine Mercy Chaplet every day during Lent as one extra prayer.]

 The highest prayer we have as Christians is the Mass.
 Holy Communion puts us in direct union with God.
 If you can fit it into your schedule, please come to daily Mass.
 It would great to see families come on Fridays, since the kids don't have school.

 Reconcile with God.
 Jesus asks us, through His Church, to go to Confession at least once a year.
 Set the example for your kids (and the youth) and come as a family several times a year.

 Since Jesus suffered and died on a Friday, we are called to do extra penance on Fridays.
 Jesus teaches us, through the Church, that we are to abstain from meat every Friday during the year.
 This is mandatory during Lent and on Good Friday.
 If we do eat meat on a Friday outside of Lent, we are to make an extra sacrifice (pray for others, visit the sick, etc.) that day as a substitute.

 Fast and abstain from meat on Ash Wednesday and Good Friday.
-Take only one full meal on these days.
-Two smaller meals are permitted to replace the one meal if necessary to maintain strength according to one's needs.
-Even though this is a requirement for those between 18 and 59, probably most people under 18 and over 59 could do it.
-Get tough and be magnanimous!
-It is important to fast more than two days a year.
-Holy Saturday is a good day to fast also.
-Rules for Receiving Holy Communion We welcome all to the celebration of the Holy Mass.
+On these days, you are permitted one full meal as well as two smaller meals that together are not equal to a full meal.
+This is a requirement for those between 18 and 59.
+Those 14 to 17 must at least abstain from meat.
+We encourage people outside these age ranges to do the full fast and abstinence, and strive to be magnanimous (= striving for excellence in all things, especially holy things).

+Rules for Receiving Holy Communion

+We welcome all to the celebration of the Holy Mass.
 We are glad that you are here.
-Because of the confusion about religion in general in our society, it is important to be reminded of some elements of Catholic belief and practice. -For Catholic Christians.
+Because of the confusion about religion in general in our society, it is important to be reminded of some elements of Catholic belief and practice.

+-For Catholic Christians.